 Or worse, you try to trade stocks for income.

-If you are looking for ways to grow your wealth, it’s better to invest in high quality companies with long term growth potential.
+If you are looking for ways to grow your wealth, it’s better to invest in high-quality companies with long-term growth potential.

-Below is the performance comparison between Motley Fool Stock Advisor and S&P 500 between 2002 and 2nd June 2022.
+Below is the performance comparison between Motley Fool Stock Advisor and S&P 500 between 2002 and 26 June 2024.

-As of 2nd June 2022, average Motley Fool Stock Advisor recommendations have returned over 357% since inception while S&P 500 has returned 123%.
+As of 26 June 2024, average Motley Fool Stock Advisor recommendations have returned over 756% since inception while the S&P 500 has returned 161%.

-In short, the Motley Fool Stock Advisor has outperformed the market 3 to 1.
+In short, the Motley Fool Stock Advisor has outperformed the market 4 to 1.

 But, what about its individual stock picks?

-This metric is important because you might not be buying every single stock recommendation made by Stock Advisor.
+This metric is important because I might not be buying every single stock recommendation made by the Motley Fool Stock Advisor.

 Below is a table that shows you the performance of individual stock picks over the years.

-As of May 2022, Motley Fool Stock Advisor has had 171 stock recommendations with 100%+returns.
+As of 6th September 2023, Motley Fool Stock Advisor has had 173 stock recommendations with 100%+ returns.

-[*Returns as of 31st Dec 2021.
-Past performance is no guarantee of future results.
+[Past performance is no guarantee of future results.
 Individual investment results may vary.
 All investing involves risk of loss.]

 In terms of pricing, Motley Fool Stock Advisor is also much more affordable than IBD SwingTrader.